 Apply for authorisation for the UK Internal Market Scheme if you bring goods into Northern Ireland

-Get authorised to declare goods you bring into Northern Ireland 'not at risk’ of moving to the EU, so that the applicable EU rate of duty will not be payable on those goods.
+Get authorised to declare goods you bring into Northern Ireland 'not at risk’ of moving to the EU, using the Simplified Processes for Internal Market Movements from Great Britain to Northern Ireland.

 To join the UK Internal Market Scheme, you’ll need to apply online to get authorised.
-Once you’re authorised, you’ll be able to declare your goods ‘not at risk’ if they are brought into Northern Ireland for sale or final use by end consumers in Northern Ireland (and Great Britain in the case of movements from Great Britain).
+Once you’re authorised, you’ll be able to move your goods as ‘not at risk’ if they are brought into Northern Ireland for sale or final use by end consumers in the UK.

 ‘Not at risk’ goods will:

-• not be charged duty if entering Northern Ireland from free circulation in Great Britain (England, Scotland and Wales)
+not be charged duty if entering Northern Ireland from free circulation in Great Britain

-‘At risk’ goods will be charged the applicable EU rate of duty.
+‘At risk’ goods will be charged the applicable EU rate of duty and you will need to use the full customs process.

 Who can apply